 • $8.5 million to support people who were hospitalised for injuries as a result of the fires

-This is provided as a one-off $7,500 grant to people who spent two or more days in hospital as the result of physical injuries or mental health issues caused by the fires.
+This is a grant of $7,500 or $15,000 for people who spent two or more days in hospital as the result of physical injuries or mental health issues caused by the fires.
 It will help with out-of-pocket expenses.

 • $2 million is supporting people who face other financial hardship.